1895 Chicago Athletic Association football team

 The 1895 Chicago Athletic Association football team represented the Chicago Athletic Association (CAA) during the 1895 college football season.
-Under the management of Harry Cornish, the AAs athletic manager since the 1893 season, the CAA compiled a 10–3–1, including an exhibition game with the Swift & Co Stock Yarders.
+Under the management of Harry Cornish, the AAs athletic manager since the 1893 season, the CAA compiled a 10–3–1 record, including an exhibition game with the Swift & Co Stock Yarders.
 The CAA outscored its opponents by a total of 214 to 52 and achieved an undefeated record at home.
-The athletic association played its home games at CAA Field, located on the corner of 35th Street and Wentworth Avenue in Chicago.
+The athletic association played its home games at CAA Field (formerly South Side Park), located on the corner of 35th Street and Wentworth Avenue in Chicago.